 Analytics & methods

-RWD is collected from a variety of sources, such as (electronic) medical records, health surveys, administrative claims, prospective cohorts, disease and/or patient registries, apps, wearables etc.
+RWD is collected from a variety of sources, such as (electronic) medical records, health surveys, administrative claims, disease and/or patient registries, apps, wearables etc.

-RWD from these sources can provide important information about patient experience and treatment implementation.
-However, in order to be used as evidence, relevant data, of the highest quality and integrity, must be analysed using the appropriate methods to address a specific research question to ensure the generated results are robust and reliable.
+RWD from these sources is able to provide important information about patient experience and treatment implementation.
+However, in order to be used as evidence, relevant data must be analysed using the appropriate methods to address a specific research question.

 Janssen and RWE

 At Janssen, we use RWE in a transparent way and in collaboration with the scientific research community to complement the information we get from randomised controlled trials (RCTs).
-This allows us to make better-informed healthcare decisions and to improve disease understanding and treatment, thereby improving clinical practice and health outcomes for patients.
+This allows us to make better-informed healthcare decisions and to improve disease understanding, thereby improving clinical practice and health outcomes for patients.